 The sorry patch of dirt where my mom died.

-Sight of it freezes me solid, ‘cause there ain’t no way to view this cursed patch of ground without feelin’ bitter inside, the memory of that night like the devils’s fist squeezing my insides till I can’t hardly breathe for the choking of it.
+Sight of it freezes me solid, the memory of that night like a fist squeezing my insides til I can’t hardly breathe for the choking of it.
 So now I’m mad-face starin’ at the broke motel, with its gap-toothed porch and rotting shutters.
-The wild mess of ferns punching tough through the fence.
+The stubborn mess of ferns punching wild through the fence.

 Guess I’m tryna look at anythin’ other than the field where it happened.